Submit Article

 What Were the Facts of This Case?

-On 18 February 2015, police received a tip about a firearm located at the accused’s apartment in Siglap V Condominium.
+On 18 February 2015, police received information about a firearm allegedly located at the accused’s apartment in Siglap V Condominium.
 At about 11:20pm, Deputy Superintendent Burhanudeen Haji Hussainar and Assistant Superintendent Chris Lee Tien Huat approached the accused in the basement carpark.
-The accused was searched and found to be carrying a black clutch bag containing cash, multiple handphones, and two packets of crystalline substance.
-When questioned, he admitted the crystalline substance was “ice” intended for his own consumption.
+The accused was searched while carrying a black clutch bag containing, among other items, two packets of crystalline substance.
+When questioned, the accused admitted the crystalline substance was “ice” (methamphetamine) intended for his own consumption.

-At the same time, officers detained the accused’s friend, Lim Chin Huat Jerry (“Jerry”), and Jerry’s girlfriend (“Poo”).
-The accused, Jerry, and “Poo” were accosted as they were leaving the apartment for dinner.
+Simultaneously, officers detained the accused’s friend, Lim Chin Huat Jerry (“Jerry”), and Jerry’s girlfriend, “Poo”, as they were leaving the apartment for dinner.
 The accused led officers to his apartment and pointed out his bedroom.
-No firearm was found, but during the search ASP Lee discovered packets of brown granular substances in the bottom drawer of a computer table.
-The search was discontinued and the Central Narcotics Bureau (“CNB”) took over.
+No firearm was found, but during the search, ASP Lee discovered several packets of brown granular substances in the bottom drawer of a computer table in the accused’s bedroom.
+The search was discontinued and the Central Narcotics Bureau (CNB) took over the investigation.

 How Did the Court Analyse the Issues?